NeilaVait/Search-articles/README.md

 - clone repository
 - npm install
-- .env.sample to .env and insert your mongoDB string
 - npm run dev

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result and search articles.